The First Child in Central Texas to Receive Mechanical Heart Device

 “In June 2019, we [Grace and Jamie] were referred to Dr. Charles Fraser because Grace had a leaky valve, and she started building up a lot of fluids in her abdomen and legs,” says Jaime.
 “Then, Grace started sixth grade in the fall, and it’s hard, you know, so it added additional stress on her heart.”
 Grace began feeling weaker and her heart function began to decline, so they made the decision to immediately head to Austin for treatment.

 On September 18, 2019, Grace suffered from cardiac arrest and underwent CPR by Dell Children’s Hospital staff for nearly two hours to save her life.
-Five days later, the team that makes up the Texas Center for Pediatric and Congenital Heart Disease, led by UT Health Austin’s pediatric congenital heart surgeon Charles Fraser, MD, performed a 10-hour open-heart surgery to implant a left ventricular assist device (LVAD) to stabilize her heart function.
+Five days later, the team that makes up the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+Led by UT Health Austin pediatric congenital heart surgeon Charles Fraser, Jr., MD, the Texas Center for Pediatric and Congenital Heart Disease performed a 10-hour open-heart surgery to implant a left ventricular assist device (LVAD) to stabilize Grace’s heart function.

 “Grace’s last surgery before she had heart failure was an operation called the Fontan operation, which is a very common operation that we do here.
 The deoxygenated blood is routed straight into the lung arteries and the single ventricle pumps blood throughout the body,” says Dr. Fraser.
 “Something that sometimes happens in patients with single ventricles is that over time the valves that let the blood into the heart start to leak and heart function starts to become compromised and, in Grace’s situation, the heart rhythm can become acutely unstable.”